 I am the director of the Teaching and Learning Center and a member of the doctoral faculty at the CUNY Graduate Center.
-Trained as a historian, I wrote a dissertation about the discourse around American adolescence in the years following World War II.
 My current research interests include college-level pedagogy, educational technology, open education, and critical university studies.

-I design institutes, teach workshops and interdisciplinary courses, and teach and advise students in the Interactive Technology and Pedagogy Certificate Program and the M.A.
+I design institutes, develop workshops and interdisciplinary courses, and teach and advise students in the Interactive Technology and Pedagogy Certificate Program and the M.A.
 Program in Digital Humanities.
-I direct the STEM Pedagogy Institute, co-direct the CUNY Humanities Alliance, and serve as Director of Community Projects for the CUNY Academic Commons.
+I direct the Critical AI Literacy Institute, developed the STEM Pedagogy Institute, co-direct the CUNY Humanities Alliance, and serve as Director of Community Projects for the CUNY Academic Commons.

 I previously founded and directed the Center for Teaching and Learning at Baruch College, where I designed the college’s hybrid course development initiative, directed two open source software projects: Blogs@Baruch and Vocat, and taught courses in US History.
-I also worked with the American Social History Project/Center for History and New Media from 1999-2003, where I built Virtual New York City and contributed to the September 11 Digital Archive.
+I also worked with the American Social History Project/Center for History and New Media where I helped build Virtual New York City and contributed to the September 11 Digital Archive.

 From 2012-2022, I was a member of the editorial collective that oversees the Journal of Interactive Technology and Pedagogy.
 I have contributed essays to Matthew K. Gold’s Debates in the Digital Humanities and, with Thomas Harbison, to Jack Dougherty and Kristen Nawrotzki’s Writing History in the Digital Age.